CSIRT-MU/writeups/docs/content/blog/escl.md

 ## What is eSCL?

-eSCL is a proprietary scanning standard created by Mopria, which makes the specification [public](https://mopria.org/spec-download)[^1].
+eSCL is a proprietary scanning standard created by Mopria, which made the specification [public](https://mopria.org/spec-download)[^1].
 Its aim is to provide "driverless" vendor-neutral scanning for end users[^4].

 Many vendors do implement it in their MFPs (Multi-Function Printers) and scanners.
 These endpoints are hidden and not properly documented, so they are often overlooked.

 The other names for eSCL is `AirScan` (Apple).
-All printers supporting eSCL by Apple are listed [here](https://support.apple.com/en-us/HT201311).
+All printers by Apple supporting eSCL are listed [here](https://support.apple.com/en-us/HT201311).

 We have not found any sources delving into the security aspects of eSCL, so here are some notes on what we discovered so far.